NabilAidilreza/STARScraper/README.md

 #### File Naming

-DO RENAME YOUR HTML FILE to "STARS_{placeholder}.html" and write the correct file name so that program can run.
+DO RENAME YOUR HTML FILE to "STARS_{placeholder}.html" to write the correct file name so that program can run.

 #### Start Date